 2. Be Honest — Especially When It’s Hardest

-It’s so important that you try to notice when shame or fear gets in the way of telling the truth.
+It’s so vital that you try to notice when shame or fear gets in the way of telling the truth.
 It’s natural to want to hide thoughts and feelings that you feel ashamed of, but it’s unhealthy.
-The more you can open up and be honest about how you feel, the better your caregivers can help.
+The more you can open up and be honest about your feelings, the better your caregivers can help.
 It’s also true that negative emotions seem much more prominent and scarier when they only exist in your head — it’s better to express yourself.

 3. Find Comfort in Movement

 One of the most crucial aspects of a healthy lifestyle is movement.
 You don’t have to take up running or a team sport — although you can if you like.
-Dancing to your favorite songs on YouTube, yoga classes and martial arts are fun, alternative ways to exercise.
+Dancing to your favorite songs on YouTube, yoga classes, and martial arts are fun, alternative exercise methods.

 4. Seek an Expert Therapist and Think Long Term

 Working through trauma, past experiences and triggers alone is almost impossible.
-Therapists undergo years of training to learn how to identify certain traits that lead to cross addiction and mental illness.
-Seeking medical guidance for a year or more is usually the best course of action for someone who is stuck in a cross addiction cycle.
+Therapists undergo years of training to identify traits that lead to cross addiction and mental illness.
+Seeking medical guidance for a year or more is usually the best course of action for someone stuck in a cross addiction cycle.

 5. Assess Your Diet

-When it comes to the body, diet is arguably even more important than exercise.
-The food we eat affects the balance of our hormones and blood sugar, so eating a low-nutrient diet that’s high in processed food makes recovery much harder.
+Regarding the body, diet is arguably even more important than exercise.
+The food we eat affects the balance of our hormones and blood sugar, so eating a low-nutrient diet that’s high in processed food makes recovery much more challenging.

-Meat, eggs, fish, cheese, vegetables and whole-grain pasta, rice and bread are delicious.
+Meat, eggs, fish, cheese, vegetables, whole-grain pasta, rice, and bread are delicious.
 Try switching to a healthy diet for just two weeks and note any differences in how you feel.

 6. Be Kind to Yourself

-The cycle of cross addiction is usually exacerbated by shame and low self-esteem and poor mental health.
+The cycle of cross addiction is usually exacerbated by shame, low self-esteem, and poor mental health.
 Sometimes we tell ourselves negative stories about ourselves without even realizing it.
 The more we believe these stories, the more inclined to substance abuse we are.
 Try to make an effort to be as kind about yourself in your thoughts as you would be to the people you love most in the world.